HIV Drug Approvals Lift Hopes Amid Missed UN Targets

 At the end of January, ViiV Healthcare’s Cabenuva became the first long-acting HIV treatment to be approved by the FDA.
 This decision, in addition to approvals of the same drug in Canada and the EU last year, is widely seen as one of the most promising developments in the HIV field over the past year.

-ViiV Healthcare’s treatment consists of two antiretroviral drugs called cabotegravir and rilpivirine.
-These drugs are traditionally taken daily as pills to stop the HIV virus from replicating itself.
-The GlaxoSmithKline-owned company has repackaged them into an injectable formulation that makes them last longer in the body and keep the virus suppressed.
+ViiV Healthcare’s treatment consists of two antiretroviral drugs called cabotegravir and rilpirivine.
+Rilpirivine is traditionally taken daily as a pill to stop the HIV virus from replicating itself.
+The GlaxoSmithKline-owned company has repackaged it into an injectable formulation that makes it last longer in the body.
+Together with injectable cabotegravir, the formulation keeps the virus suppressed.

 Unfortunately, this achievement came too late to help global HIV healthcare meet its targets last year.